corrode/corrode.github.io/content/pro/_index.md

 +++
-title = "corrode Pro | Get Rust to Production" template = "pro.html"
+title = "Personal Rust Mentorship" template = "pro.html"
 description = "Master Rust from first principles with personalized mentorship.
 Work 1-on-1 with an expert to build deep intuition for systems programming."
 +++